|Approved by:||The President|

 IV.
 Payment Processing

 Payments to non-resident aliens with employee status are made through the Payroll Office.
 Other payments, such as payments to independent contractors or honoraria payments, are made through the Accounts Payable Office.
 Payment cannot be processed in either of these offices without the ITIN and pre-coordination with ISSS.
 Therefore, the department must allow adequate time (ideally two months) for processing in advance of the desired payment date.
-See Payments to Foreign Nationals at a Glance for additional information.

 V. Taxability of Payments